 Preventing Christmas Tree Fires

-We’re sure you’ve seen the terrifying video shared every year by the Fire Kills Campaign, but just in case, we wanted to share it with you:
+We’re sure you’ve seen the terrifying video shared every year by the Fire Kills Campaign.
+If you haven’t, it’s below:

 In just under a minute, a set of faulty Christmas tree lights causes a spark that sets the whole tree – and living room – ablaze.
 The fire service reports that they attend around 200 house fires cause by Christmas decorations every single December and begs people to be more careful.
-Thankfully there are a few simple things you can do to prevent a Christmas tree fire in your home this year:
+Thankfully there are a few simple things you can do to prevent a Christmas tree fire and keep your home safe:

 - If you go for an artificial tree, make sure you opt for one that is fire resistant